garden-io/garden/CONTRIBUTING.md

 yarn run e2e-project -- --project=<example project name>
 ```

-End to end tests are run in CI by using Garden itself to test the project defined in `./core/test/e2e/garden.yml`.
+End-to-end tests are run in CI by using Garden itself to test the project defined in `./core/test/e2e/garden.yml`.
 Cf. the appropriate job in `circleci/config.yml` for details.

 ### Commit messages